sopra-fs24-group-22/Let-Them-Cook/API.md

 ```

 ### Error Response
-**Condition** : Deleting a recipeId from cookbook that does not exist.
+**Condition** : Deleting a recipe from cookbook that does not exist.

 **Code** : `404 NOT FOUND`